 The flight was bumpy so I couldn’t get up to get my magic elixir: Aleve.
 But I did wash down a quick coffee from the service.

 I was in agony.
 By the time I got off the plane I was ready to die.
-But I had a customer meeting that night which I had to bail on.
+It was so bad.
+I had a customer meeting that night which I had to bail on.
 By this time the window to catch the migraine was gone.
 I was going to ride this one out.

 The pain was so intense I couldn’t sleep, but I knew I needed food.
 I ordered room service and ate what I could (promptly vomiting it back up).
 An unhealthy cocktail of water, Aleve and Tylenol PM finally did the trick.
 And by trick I mean knocked me out (not get rid of the headache).